learn-academy-2022-bravo/week-5-assessment-nataliadiaz2/interview-questions.md

   Your answer: A hash in Ruby is a container of data set in a key:value pair.

   Researched answer: In Ruby a hash is a container/collection of key: value pairs, with the value able to be referenced by its unique key.
+Going through the CRUD actions, in cases there will be a need to refer and update hash data.
+Hashes are enumerables, data grouped together that are iterable.